Bound by Corruption by BelovedStranger

 “Yes.”
 She didn’t know what she was agreeing to, what price she would have to pay, but it wouldn’t matter if the bandits got their hands on her.

-Another chuckle was his answer, cruelty personified.
-His thumb caressed her bottom lip.
-She flinched, belatedly remembering biting too hard, causing blood to spill.
+Another chuckle was his answer, cruelty personified, when his thumb caressed her bottom lip.
+She flinched from the sting, belatedly remembering that she’d biting too hard, causing blood to spill.

 His nostrils flared.
 Scenting her.
 “You must be certain.
 There is no going back.
 No room for regret.”
 His words held warning, and anticipation.

-The approaching men sealed her fate, and again she agreed.
+The approaching men sealed her fate.
+Again, she agreed.

 He grinned at her almost kindly, fangs peeking from his sculptured mouth.
 So sharp were they that one pierced his bottom lip.
 Blood welled.
 Then he was bending his great height over her, before his lips collided with hers.

-The gentle hand at her cheek suddenly clasped her jaw, tightening cruelly, forcing her mouth open for his wicked tongue.
+The gentle hand at her chin tightened cruelly, forcing her mouth open for his wicked tongue.
 She gasped, unwittingly granting him deeper access.
 She tasted iron—his blood.
-Before she could recoil in alarm, pain lanced her bottom lip where she’d torn flesh, widening the wound.
+Before she could recoil in alarm, pain lanced her bottom lip where she’d torn flesh.
+His fang was sharp, widening the self-inflicted wound.
 Making her bleed anew.
 She flinched but could not escape as he sucked on her abused appendage.
 Tasting her.

 With the bandits approaching, all she felt was fear and shock.
 There was no loathing for the liberties taken by this creature of darkness, nor enjoyment at experiencing her first kiss.